Functions

 TO_JSON(str_literal)

-Function Description: Converts a string constant into JSON type.
+Function Description: Converts a string literal to JSON type.

 Return Data Type: JSON.